Jiehua: “Summer Palace of Emperor Ming” 《明皇避暑宮》by Guo Zhongshu 郭忠恕

-Guo Zhongshu, a celebrated figure of the Five Dynasties period and Song dynasty, is known for his talents as a jiehua painter, scholar, and philologist.
-He exhibited versatility in painting various subjects, including landscapes, architectural structures, and figures.
-Regarding his jiehua contributions, his works prominently featured palaces, pavilions, and houses.
-Guo's style incorporated techniques such as rich structure, center strokes, a flow without sharp corners, bold and expressive lines, and an irregular arrangement with a attention to penmanship, connections, lines, and shading.
-During the Song period, monochrome ink was popular among jiehua artists, which influenced Zhongshu.
-His painting “Summer Palace of Emperor Ming” demonstrates this.
-Guo was well-regarded and successfully warned Yu Hao, another skilled architect of Northern Song, of an error in Yu’s pagoda design based solely on Yu’s miniature model.
-Yu was grateful of this.
-Records indicate that Guo was a practitioner of the freehand technique in jiehua—namely, he did not use rulers, but rather was able to draw straight lines by hand.
-Guo Zhongshu is acknowledged as one of the most well known jiehua to have lived.
+Guo Zhongshu, a figure of the Five Dynasties period and Song dynasty, was a practitioner of the freehand technique and is known as one of the most well known jiehua to have lived.
+He is known for versatility in painting landscapes, architectural structures, and figures.
+His works prominently features palaces, pavilions, and houses.
+His style incorporated rich structure, center strokes, a flow without sharp corners, expressive lines, and attention to penmanship, connections, lines, and shading.
+Monochrome ink was popular among jiehua artists at the time, which influenced Zhongshu.
+His painting “Summer Palace of Emperor Ming” exemplifies this.
+Guo is also known for warning another architect of Northern Song, Yu Hao, of an error in Yu’s pagoda design based solely on a miniature model.
+Yu was grateful for this.

 “Along the River during Qingming Festival” 《清明上河图》by Zhang Zeduan 张择端

 Zhang Zeduan was a Song dynasty landscape painter famed for his iconic piece “Along the River during Qingming Festival," dubbed “China’s Mona Lisa."
-The artwork portrays urban life during the Qingming Festival, as well as the integration of elements of cultural and historical significance into its composition.
-More than 17 ft long, the scroll painting unfurls as a chronicle of everyday activities, featuring bustling markets, transactions at shops, social gatherings, boat journeys, horseback rides, and other elements that capture the essence of the period.
-A testament to its legacy, Zhang Zeduan’s “Along the River During Qingming Festival” inspired jiehua artists of subsequent dynasties, even as late as the Qing period, with hundreds of replicas, copies of copies, and even forgeries of well-regarded copies made, each following the overall composition and the theme of the original.
+The artwork portrays urban life during the Qingming Festival, as well as cultural and historical elements.
+The scroll is more than seventeen feet long and depicts everyday activities, featuring bustling markets, transactions at shops, social gatherings, boat journeys, and horseback rides.
+This work inspired jiehua artists of subsequent dynasties, even as late as the Qing period, with hundreds of replicas and forgeries of well-regarded copies made, each following the overall composition and the theme of the original.